Choosing the right primary school for your child is an important decision to make.

 Today on Bishopston Mum a local mum whose child attends St Bonaventure’s Catholic Primary School shares her experiences of this school and explains why this school was her first choice of school for her child.

-St Bonaventure’s Catholic Primary School is situated on Egerton Road in Bishopston and has an Ofsted rating of 2: Good.
+St Bonaventure’s Catholic Primary School is situated on Egerton Road in Bishopston and currently has an Ofsted rating of 2: Good (as of June 2105).

 Was this school your first choice?